sh3d2/ELMulator/README.md

 ```
 ## Using ELMulator with an addon Bluetooth module (GPIO)

-By default, ELMulator will work on an EPS32 with builtin Bluetooth, but you can configure another device type for use with a bluetooth module like the [HC05 Bluetooth Module](https://components101.com/wireless/hc-05-bluetooth-module)connected via GPIO and using SoftwareSerial.h library.
+By default, ELMulator will work on an EPS32 with builtin Bluetooth, but you can configure another device type for use with a bluetooth module like the [HC05 Bluetooth Module](https://components101.com/wireless/hc-05-bluetooth-module) connected via GPIO and using SoftwareSerial.h library.
 To do so, the following two changes need to be made:

 1. Update definitions.h file and undefine or set to false "BLUETOOTH_BUILTIN":

 ```
-// true == We are running on hardware that has builtin Bluetooth
+// true == We are using hardware that has builtin Bluetooth
-// false == We are using hardware that has BT module attached via GPIO pins
+// false == We are using hardware with a Bluetooth module attached via GPIO pins
 #define BLUETOOTH_BUILTIN true
 ```
-2. Provide the serial baud rate, Rx an Tx pin numbers when creating your ELMulator instance:
+2. Provide the serial baud rate, Rx and Tx pin numbers when creating your ELMulator instance:

 ```
 /**